decentralized-identity/sidetree/docs/contribution-guidlines.md

-# Contribution Guidlines
+# Contribution Guidelines

-The following document covers the contribution guidlines for the artifacts in this repository.
+The following document covers the contribution guidelines for the artifacts in this repository.

 ## Commit message format